researchgate/react-intersection-observer/README.md

 ### No bookkeeping

-It's build with compatibility in mind, adhering 100% to the [native API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options) implementation and DSL, but without any of the additional bookkeeping work.
+It's built with compatibility in mind, adhering 100% to the [native API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options) implementation and DSL, but without any of the additional bookkeeping work.

-Instances and nodes are managed internally so that any changes to the passed options or tree root reconcilliation cleans up and re-observes nodes on-demand to avoid any unexpected memory leaks.
+Instances and nodes are managed internally so that any changes to the passed options or tree root reconciliation cleans up and re-observes nodes on-demand to avoid any unexpected memory leaks.

 ### No extra markup

 ReactIntersectionObserver does not create any extra elements, it attaches to the only child you'll provide to it.
-Internally it warns you if attaching a `ref` to it fails - common mistake when using a stateless component - and will invoke any exisiting `ref` callback upon the passed child element.
+Internally it warns you if attaching a `ref` to it fails - common mistake when using a stateless component - and will invoke any existing `ref` callback upon the passed child element.

 ### Easy to adopt